 Christian was cast in Oscar nominee James Spione's film, Silenced, where she portrayed Jesselyn Radack, an ethics advisor for the US Department of Justice who exposed illegal FBI practices during the 2001 invasion of Afghanistan.
 Other performances included a cabaret at 54 Below with the cast of Broadway's Kinky Boots, a Master Class and solo recital at Berry College in Georgia, and a orchestral soloist feature at First Presbyterian Church in North Carolina.

 Her most performances included a musical tribute to producer Hal Prince as part of The Actors Fund Gala, which also honored Danny DeVito and Sally Field, and several private events as a soloist.
-In September of 2017 she'll play the role of Susan in Sondheim's Company in New York City.
+In September of 2017 she performed the role of Susan in Sondheim's Company in New York City.

 Ms. Sineath studies voice with Mike Ruckles and acting with Patrick Page in New York City and is represented by manager Kathy Olsen at Encompass Arts.
 Her other interests include cooking, fine art, literature, and fitness and nutrition.